Canfor

 Canfor Corporation is a Canadian integrated forest products company based in Vancouver, British Columbia.

 History

-The company traces its roots to the late 1930s when brothers-in-law John G. Prentice and L.L.G.
+The company traces its roots to the late 1930s, when brothers-in-law John G. Prentice and L.L.G.
 "Poldi" Bentley and their families left their native Austria just before the outbreak of World War II.
-They settled in Vancouver and built a small mill that was the beginning of the more than 75-year-old company.
+They settled in Vancouver and established a small mill in 1939 called Pacific Veneer that was the beginning of the more than 75-year-old company.
+It adopted the name Canadian Forest Products Limited in 1947.

 In 2006, the company was subject to a proxy fight between billionaires Jim Pattison and Stephen A. Jarislowsky, who owned 30% and 18% of the firm's shares, respectively.
 Pattison won and ousted CEO Jim Shepherd over Canfor's poor performance and declining share price, which saw Jim Pattison appointed interim CEO.